Hands holding scissors, cutting a piece of paper that says Inequality on it. The scissors are cutting between the In and Equality.

 Health Inequalities Communities of Practice – communities working together to tackle health inequalities in Buckinghamshire

-Buckinghamshire individuals are going to have the opportunity to be involved with three new Health Inequalities Communities of Practice (CoP).
+Buckinghamshire individuals now have the opportunity to be involved with three Health Inequalities Communities of Practice (CoP).

-The Communities of Practice will bring together those who work and volunteer with people experiencing health inequalities from inclusion health groups and/or with protected characteristics in areas of deprivation in Buckinghamshire.
+These Communities of Practice bring together those who work and volunteer with people experiencing health inequalities in areas of deprivation in Buckinghamshire.

 What is a Community of Practice and how can it help address health inequalities?

 A Community of Practice (CoP) is a group of people who share a common concern (e.g. health inequality), a set of problems, or an interest in a topic and who come together to fulfil both individual and group goals.
-Health Inequalities Communities of Practise is the title given to the groups who come together from within the community to take action.
+Health Inequalities Communities of Practice is the title given to the groups who come together from within the community to take action to tackle health inequalities.

-Each Communities of Practice will give the attendees the opportunity to learn, share knowledge and experience.
+Each Community of Practice gives the attendees the opportunity to learn, share knowledge and experience.
 This learning will help deepen understanding of these complex issues, anchored in day-to-day work.

-Communities of Practice will help to build networks in Aylesbury, Chesham and High Wycombe.
-Each facilitated meeting will explore a theme or topic, bringing together those working and volunteering in communities to share experience and knowledge.
+Communities of Practice are helping to build networks in Aylesbury, Chesham and High Wycombe.
+Each facilitated meeting explores a theme or topic, bringing together those working and volunteering in communities to share experiences and knowledge.

 Where and when will the meetings take place?

-• High Wycombe Health Inequalities Community of Practice is being held on Friday 10 May (10.30am-12pm) at Buckinghamshire Community Wellbeing Hub, Buckinghamshire New University’s High Wycombe campus – book your free place via Eventbrite.
+• Aylesbury Health Inequalities Community of Practice is being held on Thursday 21 November, 14.30 – 16.30 at Buckinghamshire Community Wellbeing Hub, Buckinghamshire New University’s Aylesbury campus – to book via Eventbrite visit Aylesbury Community of Practice

 Who should attend?